Lopholaena festiva: Fruits

 This plant produces achenes - small, dry fruits that contain a single seed.
 They are brown with a slight white sheen as a consequence of the sparse hairs.

 Similar species

 This plant is most similar to Lopholaena cneorifolia.
 L. festiva, however, has much wider hairs and fewer hairs on the achenes (which are a silvery white in L. cneorifolia as a result of the hairs).
 L. festiva also has fewer spinules per intercolpar area (23-28) than L. cneorifolia (36-38) in the pollen.

 Distribution and habitat

 This plant is endemic to the Limpopo province of South Africa.
-This mountainous species prefers northern slopes at altitudes of 1100-1600 m.
+This mountainous species prefers northern slopes at elevations of 1100-1600 m.
 It is known from the Blouberg, the Soutpansberg, the Strydpoortberg, and the northern parts of the Drakensberg.
 It is often found growing from cracks in quartzite or sandstone rock faces, fully exposed to the sun in the absence of surrounding vegetation, although it may sometimes be found on wooded slopes.